willgarcia/rotc/02-k8s/02-05-deployment-svc/02-README.md

 - `metadata`: data to help identify uniquely an object (name, uid)
 - `spec`: describes desired state for the object
-- the container spec: gives the image, volumes to mount, and ports to expose
+  - `spec.template` is the template container spec (image, volumes to mount, and ports to expose etc)
 - `labels`: key/value pairs used to organise and filter objects by labels.
 These can be added when creating the object or later.
 See `kubectl get pods --show-labels`.

 Apply this deployment with the `kubectl apply` command: